andrewzah/com.andrewzah/src/content/_index.md

 +++
-title = "Homepage"
 +++

-> The programmer, like the poet, works only slightly removed from pure thought-stuff.
-He builds his castles in the air, from air, creating by exertion of the imagination.
-Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures....
-Yet the program construct, unlike the poet's words, is real in the sense that it moves and works, producing visible outputs separate from the construct itself.
->
-> &mdash; Fred Brooks, *The Mythical Man-Month*

 Welcome to my corner of the internet.
 I'm a programmer by trade, and I'm fascinated by the world we inhabit.